esamattis/redux-hooks/docs/optimizing.md

 There is a `usePassiveMapState` hook which is passive version of `useMapState` that does not subscribe to store updates at all.
-It must be used in conjunction to an active hook `useMapState` or use `useSelect`.
+It must be used in conjunction to an active hook `useMapState` or `useSelect`.
 It executes only when the dependencies passed to it change.

 This is for really advanced scenarios where you know exactly when some part